pannaf/valkyrie/README.md

 Tools available:
 - `fetch_goals` : Used to retrieve the user's current goals.
-- `handle_create_goal` : Used to create a new, empty goal for the user.
-This gets called before a goal gets updated.
+- `create_goal` : Used to create a new, empty goal for the user.
+This requires the fields `goal_type`, `description`, `end_date`, `notes`.
 - `update_goal` : Used to update an existing goal with the fields described below.

+> [!WARNING]
+> When I pivoted to experiment with Llama 3 70b, I left the goals schema as it had been for the Claude 3 Sonnet workflow.
+But, I changed things to be where the `create_goal` actually accepts some info about the goal when it's creating it.
+I also changed the prompt to not try to fill in all the fields from my original schema, such as `target_value` and `current_value`.
+Instead, I let that info be contained in the goal description.

 This is used to update the `goals` table, which has the following keys:
 - `goal_id` (text) - This is just the primary key.
 I found some weirdness with Python's `uuid` generator and my table accepting that value.
 Wasn't able to solve it in my time box for it, but I found that setting this to type `text` worked just fine for now.
 It is a Pythong-generated `uuid` though.